 How to Prevent Scattered Litter

 It’s difficult to avoid scattered litter altogether.
-However, there are a few things you can do to keep it to a minimum.
+However, you can do a few things to keep it to a minimum.

 1. Choose a Large Litter Box